redwoodjs/redwood/docs/docs/services.md

 :::info

 `cache()` returns a Promise so you'll want to `await` it if you need the data for further processing in your service.
-If you're only using your service as a GraphQL resolver than you can just return the Promise.
+If you're only using your service as a GraphQL resolver than you can just return `cache()` directly.

 :::

 ### `cacheFindMany()`

-Use this function if you want to cache the results of a `findMany()` call from Prisma, but only until one or more of the records in the set is is updated.
+Use this function if you want to cache the results of a `findMany()` call from Prisma, but only until one or more of the records in the set is updated.
 This is sort of a best of both worlds cache scenario where you can cache as much data as possible, but also expire and re-cache as soon as any piece of it changes, without going through every record manually to see if it's changed: whenever *any* record changes the cache will be discarded.

-This function will do a `findFirst()` query to get the latest record that's changed, then use its `id` and `updatedAt` timestamp as the cache key for the full query.
+This function will always execute a `findFirst()` query to get the latest record that's changed, then use its `id` and `updatedAt` timestamp as the cache key for the full query.
+This means you'll always incur the overhead of a single DB call, but not the bigger `findMany()` unless something has changed.
 Note you still need to include a cache key prefix:

 ```js
 const post = ({ id }) => {